bfetter1234/Mars-Sim-Alpha/README.md

 ## Feedback/Comments
-Feel free to provide your comments at our [facebook community]( https://www.facebook.com/groups/125541663548/).
-See also [old/archived discussions](https://sourceforge.net/p/mars-sim/discussion/)

 ## Issues/Tickets
 * Current : https://github.com/mars-sim/mars-sim/issues
 * Past/Archived : https://sourceforge.net/p/mars-sim/tickets/search/?q=status%3Awont-fix+or+status%3Aclosed

-Help us by filling in the info below when submitting an issue

 **Describe the bug**
  - A clear and concise description of what the bug is.